granjaluisf/auto-annotated-portfolio/content/pages/index.md

     actions: []
     text: >
-      Luis Fernando Granja is an aspiring data scientist in KCMO, currently enrolled in a post-baccalaureate computer science program, preparing for a masters in data science and analytics.
+      Luis Fernando Granja is an aspiring data scientist in KCMO, currently enrolled in a post-baccalaureate computer science program, while he prepares to enroll in a masters in data science and analytics.
 After he completed his degrees in human development and social service administration in Chicago, his experience working in the healthcare information technology industry inspired him to pursue a career in customer experience analytics.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''